tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

 For example, CPU/GPU utilization, output images, tensorboard curves, if relevant to your issue.

 ### 3. What you expected, if not obvious.

+If you expect higher accuracy, only in one of the two conditions can we help with it:
+(1) You're unable to match the accuracy documented in tensorpack examples.
+(2) It appears to be a tensorpack bug.

+Otherwise, how to get high accuracy is a machine learning question and is not our responsibility to figure out.

 ### 4. Your environment:
   + Python version:
   + TF version: `python -c 'import tensorflow as tf; print(tf.GIT_VERSION, tf.VERSION)'`.